-- Infant seats are used for infants that weigh approximately 22 pounds or less, and are 25 inches or less in length.
+• Infant seats are used for infants that weigh approximately 22 pounds or less, and are 25 inches or less in length.
 Always place the seat in the back seat of the vehicle and make sure the child safety seat faces the rear of the vehicle.
 Never put an infant in the front seat of a vehicle that has a passenger-side air bag.
-New York State law now requires all children up to the age of two be rear facing. - Convertible child safety seats are typically for infants or toddlers that weigh approximately 40 pounds or less.
+New York State law now requires all children up to the age of two be rear facing.

+- Convertible child safety seats are typically for infants or toddlers that weigh approximately 40 pounds or less.
 For infants, face these seats toward the rear of the vehicle.
 Follow manufacturer instructions to adjust the seat as the child grows.
 For the best possible protection, NHTSA recommends a child continue to face the rear for as long as possible up to the weight and height limits specified by the seat manufacturer.
 For toddlers, a convertible seat can be adjusted to face the front of the vehicle. - Booster seats are for children who have outgrown convertible or toddler seats, and are generally for children who are four to eight years old, weigh 40 to 80 pounds, and are less than four feet, nine inches in height.
 Booster seats can be used until an adult seat belt correctly fits the child without use of the booster seat.
-Both the shoulder and lap belts should always be used with a booster seat.
+Both the shoulder and lap belts should always be used with a booster seat. - Any child under 13 years old should always sit in the back seat.
+Parents and caregivers should register their car seat or booster seat with the seat manufacturer so they can be notified in the event of a recall.